vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 purāna and Raghavathsa 1523n; Duryodhana, 767.

 word occurs in Bg. in the Daty (see Yamas) : doctrine of plural and Pāṇini derives the Gita and the Purāpaglike word ( VI.
-3,97) and mentions Viṣnu that the work of perform- dvipas along the sea coast ( IV ing one's d., in the society in 3.10), 1523, 15250; Yoga which one is born or which one bhāṣya names seven D. 1529, has undertaken, is worship and Driredi, Dr. Hazariprasad, a, enables a person, whether of Nath Sampradaya' (1950), brahmana or a sūdra to reach 1429n; Earth : legend that e. the same higher worlds 929-30; was donated to Kāsyapa by most difficult to give an object Paraśorāma 89p; three motions ive definition of daties, but I of, 6451. they can be defined on the sob- 1 Earth, legend of gift. of, to jective side, 1421 ; object of Kāsyapa 89n; three motions of emphasizing daties is to make 645n, men rise above low desires 1421.
+3,97) and mentions Viṣṇu that the work of perform- dvipas along the sea coast ( IV ing one's d., in the society in 3.10), 1523, 15250; Yoga which one is born or which one bhāṣya names seven D. 1529, has undertaken, is worship and Driredi, Dr. Hazariprasad, a, enables a person, whether of Nath Sampradaya' (1950), brahmana or a sūdra to reach 1429n; Earth : legend that e. the same higher worlds 929-30; was donated to Kāsyapa by most difficult to give an object Paraśorāma 89p; three motions ive definition of daties, but I of, 6451. they can be defined on the sob- 1 Earth, legend of gift. of, to jective side, 1421 ; object of Kāsyapa 89n; three motions of emphasizing daties is to make 645n, men rise above low desires 1421.
 Earthquakes : described as having Dvadasi, called Trisprśa, which happened at time of the

 touches three civil days 119;